livecode/livecode-ide/notes/feature-script_extensions.md

 Support has been added for installing script libraries contained in livecode extension packages (.lce files).

-## revLoadLibrary and revUnloadLibrary messages
+## extensionInitialize and extensionFinalize messages

-`revLoadLibrary` and `revUnloadLibrary` handlers should be implemented to govern how the script library extension is loaded in the IDE and in a standalone.
+`extensionInitialize` and `extensionFinalize` handlers should be implemented to govern how the script library extension is loaded in the IDE and in a standalone.

 ### Example

-	on revLoadLibrary
+	on extensionInitialize
 	   if the target is not me then
-		  pass revLoadLibrary
+		  pass extensionInitialize
 	   end if

 	   insert the script of me into back